Causal Inference of General Treatment Effects using Neural Networks with A Diverging Number of Confounders: Introduction

-The paper is organized as follows.
-Section \ref{sec:framework} sets up the basic framework, Section \ref{sec:ANN} gives a review of artificial feedforward neural networks and related approximation results, Section \ref {sec:IPW} describes our proposed inverse probability weighting estimator for TEs, Section \ref{sec:asymptotics} establishes the large sample properties of the proposed estimator, Section \ref{sec:variance} studies the estimation of asymptotic variance, Section \ref{sec:OR} proposes a regression estimator for average TEs, Section \ref{sec:extension} discusses some extensions, Section \ref{sec:simulation} reports the numerical results of simulation studies, and Section \ref{sec:application} illustrates the proposed method using a data example, followed by some concluding remarks in Section \ref {sec:conclusion}.
-All the technical proofs are provided in the on-line Appendices.
+The rest of the paper is organized as follows.
+Section \ref{sec:ANN} provides a new approximation error rate result for ANNs to a mixed smoothness class of functions with diverging dimension.
+Section \ref{sec:framework} introduces the general multi-valued TEs and our proposed ANN-based estimators for TEs.
+Section \ref{sec:asymptotics} establishes the large sample properties and Section \ref{sec:variance} presents the inferential procedures.
+Section \ref{sec:GTT} extends the optimization procedures and the asymptotic properties to general multi-valued treatment effects for the treated subgroups.
+Section \ref{sec:simulation} reports simulation studies and Section \ref{sec:application} contains a real data application.
+Section \ref{sec:conclusion} briefly concludes.
+All the technical proofs and additional simulation results are provided in the Appendix and the on-line Supplemental Materials.